 - Add the stock as well.
 Leave the sauce to simmer for a few minutes until it thickens.

-- If the sauce stays too thin, you can bind it with a little bit of corn starch.
-Put 1 tsp of corn starch in a small bowl and add a little bit of water.
-Stir with whisk until smooth.
-Add this too the sauce and stir well.
+- If the sauce stays too thin, you can bind it with a little bit of cornstarch.
+Put 1 tsp of cornstarch in a small bowl and add a little bit of water.
+Stir with a whisk until smooth.
+Add this to the sauce and stir well.

 - Make the white sauce by melting the butter in a pan on low heat.
-Add, when the butter has melted, the flour and stir for 2 minutes with a whisk.
+When the butter has melted, add the flour and stir for 2 minutes with a whisk.

 - Add the milk little by little.
 Continue to stir with the whisk, so you get a smooth sauce.

 - Bake the lasagna in the oven for 40 minutes.
-Cover the oven dish with aluminium foil after 20 minutes, otherwise the top of the lasagna might burn.
+Cover the oven dish with aluminum foil after 20 minutes, otherwise, the top of the lasagna might burn.

 *In 2022, the low FODMAP quantities for peppers and tomatoes have been adjusted.
 Red bell pepper and tomato are both high in fructose in larger quantities and are therefore no longer so easy to combine.
-If you are still in the elimination phase or know that you react to fructose, I recommend omitting the paprika from this dish.
+If you are still in the elimination phase or know that you react to fructose, I recommend omitting the red bell pepper from this dish.
 Green bell pepper is low FODMAP in larger servings, so you could use 1 green bell pepper instead.

 - Prep Time: 20 min